"Shuffle Off To Buffalo"

-My mom didn't have a phonograph in their home when she was growing up in rural Nebraska in the early 1930's but she did get to occasionally listen to the radio (if the windcharger had fully charged the batteries).
-There was one song that she particularly remembered, probably because of the reaction it got from her mother and her Aunt Tay.
-It was titled "Shuffle Off To Buffalo"and was written for the 1933 production "Forty-Second Street."
+There was one song that she particularly remembered, probably because of the reaction it got from Betty's mother and her Aunt Tay.
+It was titled "Shuffle Off To Buffalo" and it was written for the 1933 production "Forty-Second Street."
 To my grandmother and aunt it was the most shocking song of its time.
-If I'd ask my mom for details, she would sing the scandalous lines:
+When I'd ask my mom for details, she would sing the scandalous lines:

 "I'll go home and get my panties,